K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 2.3.
 Binding Credentials
 In the case of service binding, authentication information that the user can use in the application is returned in response to the bind API call.
 Provide these credentials to the open cloud platform environment variable VCAP_SERVICES.
 It is recommended to be used in the Credentials field list.
 Use if the fields provided meet the user's requirements.
 Additional fields can be provided as needed.

-Important: If you provide a service that supports the connection string, at least the uri key must provided.
+Important: If you provide a service that supports the connection string, at least the uri key must be provided.
 As mentioned above, a separate credential field may also be provided.
-Buildpacks and Application libraries uses the uri key.
+Buildpacks and Application libraries use the uri key.
 >![openpaas-servicepack-30]

 ◎ Example VCAP_SERVICES result